 Mastering your web presence is more than shooting out dope Facebook ads, Twitter burns, and having a gorgeous website.
 It doesn’t matter how great your website looks if it never gets visitors and the majority of web traffic relies on search engines to send guests your way.
 Understanding how search engines, in particular Google, work is critical then to ensure you’re getting your best shot.
-One of the biggest pieces of the Google puzzle is the almighty algorithm, (oOoOoOooOoo!).
+One of the biggest pieces of the Google puzzle is the almighty algorithm, (oOoOoOooOoo!) and the Google algorithms updates that constantly happen.
 Here’s what that is, why it’s important to know, and how to make it work for you.

 Let’s be even clearer: Google is both a noun and a verb.
 Google the company, and Google the act of searching.